sreejith-pg/kubernetes/notejam/README.md

 4. The Service must be capable of being migrated to any regions supported by the cloud provider in case of emergency.
     - This can be achieved by deploying Infrastructure-as-Code with Terraform/Ansible.
 Since we are deploying AKS via Ansible and applications are in Git/Bitbucket, the service can be migrated to any other region with less RTO.
 5. The Customer is planning to have more than 100 developers to work in this project who want to roll out multiple deployments a day without interruption / downtime.
     - This can be achieved by Azure CI/CD pipelines.
 Azure DevOps allows implementing CI/CD pipelines that will automatically test, build and release your code into different namespaces on a single cluster which will help to rollout multiple deployments.
 Rolling updates of application will ensure that the application will be available throughout the new release without any downtime.
 6. The Customer wants to provision separated environments to support their development process for development, testing, production in the near future.
     - The non-PROD cluster in current solution can be provided with different namespaces for deploying applications in non-PROD environments(POC, RIT, VST, SIT etc), PROD cluster can be used for deploying only Production workloads.
 7. The Customer wants to see relevant metrics and logs from the infrastructure for quality assurance and security purposes.
     - Azure Log Analytics workspace can help to log data from Azure Monitor which acts as a central source for metrics and logs.
 The Log Analytics Workspace helps in creating customizable dashboards which helps to customers to view any metrics in charts or graphs form.
 Monitoring also can be enabled using Log Analytics which will trigger any alerts based on the metrics that are being collected.

+## Recommended Changes
+- Secret management using Azure Vault, Bitnami Sealed Secrets etc.
+- Updating environment variables of applications in configmaps rather than hard-coding.